 One of our foci is the functions and mechanisms of a group of enzymes called radical S-adenosylmethionine (SAM) enzymes, one of the largest groups of enzymes with > 113,000 functional domains.
-These enzymes catalyze the reductive cleavage of S-adenosyl-L-methionine (SAM) to generate transient 5’-deoxyadenosyl radical (5′-dA•), which is subsequently used to catalyze a variety of free radical mediated reactions (see Figure below).
+These enzymes catalyze the reductive cleavage of S-adenosyl-L-methionine (SAM) to generate transient 5’-deoxyadenosyl radical (5′-dA•), which is subsequently used to catalyze a variety of free radical-mediated reactions (see Figure below).
 Many of these enzymes are found in biological processes closely associated with human diseases.
-Also, these enzymes catalyze free radical mediated reactions, which until recently, were considered to be rare in enzyme catalysis.
+Also, these enzymes catalyze free radical-mediated reactions, which until recently, were considered rare in enzyme catalysis.
 Thus, their functions and mechanisms form the foundation of a novel paradigm in enzymology.
-In this project, our interests are two folds; (1) functional characterization of radical SAM enzymes, and (2) mechanistic investigation of catalytic steps common to many radical SAM enzymes.
+In this project, our interests are two folds; (1) functional characterization of radical SAM enzymes and (2) mechanistic investigation of catalytic steps common to many radical SAM enzymes.

 (1) Functional characterization of radical SAM enzymes.